SandroMartens/DBGSOM/README.md

 - Compatible with scikit-learn's API and can be used as a drop-in replacement for other clustering and classification algorithms.
 - Can handle high-dimensional and non-uniform data distributions.
-- Good results without parameter tuning
+- Good results without parameter tuning.
-- Better topology preservation than classical SOMs
+- Better topology preservation than classical SOMs.
-- Interpretability of the results through plotting
+- Interpretability of the results through plotting.

 ## How it works

-The DBGSOM algorithm works by constructing a two-dimensional map of neurons, where each neuron is connected to its neighboring neurons.
-The neurons on the map are initialized with random weights.
-The input data is then presented to the SOM, and each neuron's weights are updated so that it becomes more similar to the input data.
-Each neurons affects it's neighbors to preserve the topological ordering of the map.
+The DBGSOM algorithm works by constructing a two-dimensional map of prototypes (neurons) where each neuron is connected to its neighbors.
+The first neurons on the map are initialized with random weights from the input data.
+The input data is then presented to the SOM.
+Each sample gets assigned to it's nearest neuron.
+The neuron weights are then updated to the samples that were mapped to each neuron.
+Neighboring neurons affect each others updates, so the low dimensional ordering of the map is preserved.
 The DBGSOM algorithm uses a growing mechanism to expand the map as needed.
-We add neurons the edge of the map where the quantization error of the boundary neurons is above a given growing threshold.
+New neurons are added to the edge of the map where the quantization error of the boundary neurons is above a given growing threshold.

 ## How to install